hypherionmc/hypheriondocs/Simple RPC/client-config.md

 !!!primary
 Since Simple RPC Version 1.4, it's possible to create a config for different languages.
 To learn more, Check out [Multi Language Config Files](#multi-language-config-files)
 !!!

+!!!danger
+You do not need to restart the game while editing the config.
+The config will AUTO RELOAD when the file is saved !!!
 |||

 ---

 ### Default Config

+!!!warning
+It has recently been discovered that discord has a character limitation on the imageText.
+It CANNOT be longer than 1288 chars and shorter than 2 chars
+!!!

+!!!info
+You can also use Direct links to PNG images to use as "image keys".
+To do this, upload your image to a site like IMGUR, Dropbox or Github and right click the image, then copy URL.
+If you paste this URL into your browser and ONLY see the image, it will work.
+If you see a webpage, it will NOT work!
+!!!

 ||| Sample Config
 **Below is the sample config file with an explanation of each section/item.**